Skip to main content

 Budget adjustment is a beta functionality.
 Currently, you can only apply it using sloctl, adjustments API or the Nobl9 Terraform provider.

-Only Organization Admins can apply, update and delete budget adjustments.
+Only Organization admins can apply, update, and delete budget adjustments.

 How budget adjustments work